sgshea/website/src/content/blog/sandengine.md

 - **Physics Engine**: Integration with the [rapier](https://rapier.rs/) physics library for rigid body dynamics.
 The physics engine runs on its own and for now handles spawning in objects from outside the simulation such as boxes or a player controller.

+- **Particle Simulation**: A basic particle system which is used for cells that are displaced by physics objects in order to search for empty locations.

-There is currently basic 2-way interaction between these modules:
+There is 2-way interaction between these modules:
 - Colliders in the physics engine are created for the falling sand simulation's terrain, which allows the rigid bodies to collide and bounce off of the terrain.
 - The rigid-bodies keep track of what cells they occupy and inform the cellular automata simulation each frame to prevent cells from falling into the body.
+- Rigid-bodies with significant enough force can displace cells, turinging them into particles and allowing the rigid-body to move through cells.

 ## Performance
 A big part of the challenge with this project is with the goal to make it performant.
 With more features and a larger world size, the simulation will become increasingly complex and performance will degrade quickly.